Picking out the best mother-son wedding dance songs from the millions of songs on iTunes or Spotify can be a bit overwhelming.

 - Best songs to use for a brother and sister dance at the wedding reception.

-- Perfect songs for the cake cutting.
+- Love songs for him

 - If you are a mother of the groom, what great song are you hoping to use when you and your son hit the dance floor?